The Bentonville girl who was found killed Nov. 20 died of asphyxiation, according to a probable cause affidavit obtained by 5NEWS on Wednesday.

 Investigators also collected DNA samples from other persons of interest in the case, although police would not elaborate in the probable cause affidavit.

-Several family and friends filled the courtroom during the hearing.
-Holly’s arraignment was set for Jan.
+Several family and friends filled the courtroom during the hearing to determine the probable cause against the murder suspect.
+Holly's arraignment was set for Jan.
 7.

 Holly's only spoken words during the hearing were, "Yes, ma'am," when the judge ordered him to have no contact with the Bridgeman family.